theo-moret/FirstOrderOptim/readme.md

 # FirstOrderOptim

 A modular Python framework for experimenting with first-order optimization algorithms on models and test functions.
 This project is designed for educational purposes.
-It only relies on [`numpy`](https://numpy.org/) for computation and [`matplotlib`](https://matplotlib.org/) for visualization.
+It only relies on [`numpy`](https://numpy.org/) for computation, [`matplotlib`](https://matplotlib.org/) for visualization and [`logging`] for monitoring.

 The goal is to provide a clear understanding of how each optimization method works, with clean, readable code.